bellroy/trike-programming-language-test/README.md

 ## Problem 1 - String Munging

-Write a `StringDemystifier` class that - when its `demystify` function is called - applies the following rules (in order of precedence) to any string it is given in its constructor:
+Write a `StringDemystifier` class that - when its `demystify` function is called - applies the following rules (in order of precedence, and until they can no longer be applied) to any string it is given in its constructor:

 * If a character has the same character to its left and right, it should be replaced with that other character (i.e. AWA becomes AAA) unless the surrounding character is a space